 - 1/3 cup (74 grams) extra virgin olive oil

-- 1 bunch (about 8-10 ounces) kale (Tuscan or Lacinato if available), tough stems removed, cut into thin ribbons
+- 1 large bunch (about 12 ounces) kale (Tuscan or Lacinato if available), tough stems removed, cut into thin ribbons

 - 1/2 teaspoon kosher salt